EMC China Lab

 1. Mechanical Safety: The fan's design must ensure that no mechanical harm occurs to users during normal and reasonably foreseeable misuse conditions.
 This includes preventing access to rotating parts.

-2. Electrical Safety: The fan must have adequate insulation to prevent electric shock risks.
+2. Electrical Safety: The fan must have adequate insULation to prevent electric shock risks.
 The standard specifies requirements for insulation materials, electrical clearance, creepage distances, and other parameters.

 3. Thermal Safety: The fan should not overheat under normal or fault conditions.
 The standard outlines permissible temperature rise limits and testing methods to ensure safety across various usage conditions.